hmxmilohax/rb3-pc/README.md

 ## CONTROLLERS:

-**This is for standard (five fret guitars, RB/GH drums) controllers.**
+**This section is for standard controllers (five-fret guitars, RB/GH drums).**
-Pro Guitars, or Keyboards are set up later.
+Pro Guitars and/or Keyboards are set up later.

-**Right click “Rock Band 3” and click on “Create Custom Gamepad Configuration”**
+**Right click on “Rock Band 3” and select “Create Custom Gamepad Configuration”**

 ![A screenshot of RPCS3's right click menu, showing "Create Custom Gamepad Configuration" highlighted](images/conf/rpcs3pad.png "Create Custom Gamepad Configuration")

 * If you are planning on plugging in multiple instruments, _you must set them on different ports_.
 * Standard PS3 guitar and drum controllers _should_ be plug and play.
-If, for some reason, they're not, you will need to bind them as detailed below.
+If they aren't, follow the binding instructions below.
-* If you're using PS3, PS4, Wii guitar or drum controllers, or Xbox 360 drum controllers, set the “Handlers” option to “MMJoyStick.”
+* If you're using PS3, PS4, or Wii guitars, set the “Handlers” option to “MMJoyStick.”
 * If you're using Xbox 360 guitar controllers, set the “Handlers” option to “XInput”
+*  If you're using PS3, PS4, Wii, or Xbox 360 drum controllers, set the “Handlers” option to “MMJoyStick.”

 Below are the buttons you should map in RPCS3's Gamepad Settings.

-**If your controller isn't being detected, hit “Refresh”.
+**If your controller isn't being detected, click “Refresh”.
 If that doesn't solve it, restart RPCS3.**

-When you're finished, **remember to click “Save”.**
+Once you've finished configuring, **remember to click “Save”.**

 **Guitar**: